Stylok5/Project-3-FoodsParadise/README.md

-# Project 3 - Foods paradise
+# Project 3 - Foods Paradise

 `Check out the top 10 foods in the world.
 Log in to add a review, make a list of your favorites foods and their ingredients or create and add your own food to the list!`